samuel-oconnor/samuel-oconnor.github.io/docs/getStarted.md

 # Getting started with TAO
-Download the stack here ->
+Download the softare here ->